Storhøa (Rauma)

 Storhøa is a mountain in Norway.
-The mountain peak is a tripoint on the border between the municipalities of Rauma (in Møre og Romsdal county) and Lesja and Skjåk (in Innlandet county).
+The mountain peak is a tripoint on the border between Rauma Municipality (in Møre og Romsdal county) and Lesja Municipality and Skjåk Municipality (in Innlandet county).
 The 1921 m tall mountain lies within Reinheimen National Park, about 21 km east-northeast of the village of Lesjaskog.
 The mountain is surrounded by several other mountains including Trollkyrkja and Benkehøa to the west, Sponghøi to the south, and Digerkampen to the southeast.